How do I borrow a book?

 How will I know when the book is back in the Library?

-As soon as the book is returned, you will be sent an email telling you that the book is waiting for you to collect.
+As soon as the book is returned, you will be sent an email you that the book is awaiting collection.

 What if I need the book really urgently and cannot wait for 7 days?